vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

      pipeline\_list

-- In the **New pipeline** dialog, please fill the following fields:
+- In the **New pipeline** dialog, please fill in the following fields:

   - Type Pipeline name **pipeline**
   - Select Workspace name **wk00**
   - Click **ADD**